FloppaDev/gbz80/readme.md

 ## Features

-- The syntax is a stripped down version of the syntax from the z80
+- A stripped down version of the syntax from the z80
+- Constants
-- Constants, those include labels and math expressions in defines
+- Build-time expressions
 - Macros
+- Error reporting

 An hello world example is available in './asm/hello'